dantuthilljones/alt-auth/README.md

 #### Pass Login Messages To Alt-Auth

-alt-auth will set an authentication cookie if a request has the `X-IS-LOGIN` header set to `true`.
+alt-auth will handle login requests if a request has the `X-IS-LOGIN` header set to `true`.
 To use this, we need an endpoint for the login page to send the passwords to.
-Use this config to configure the `/login` endpoint to pass requests to alt-auth (on port 8765) and set the `X-IS-LOGIN` header appropriately.
+Use this config to configure the `/login` endpoint to pass requests to alt-auth and set the `X-IS-LOGIN` header appropriately.

 ```
 location = /login {